We’re on a mission to end trachoma in most of the countries where we work, and with your support, we can make history.

 We must act now.
 If we can reach a child with trachoma and treat them with antibiotics, their sight can be saved.

 But the longer they go without treatment, the more damage trachoma can cause.
 And it takes more than their sight.
 The agony and disability of trachoma can stop people earning a living and prevent children going to school, leaving them trapped in a cycle of poverty.

 It takes their independence.
 Their education.
 Even their future.

-Through years of hard work, we’ve weakened trachoma’s grip and have beaten it in countries such as Ghana.
+Through years of hard work, we’ve weakened trachoma’s grip and have beaten it in countries such as Ghana,The Gambia and Malawi.
 Now we have a chance to make history.

-Our plan is to eliminate the disease in most of the countries where we work by 2025.
-Will you join the fight?
+Our plan is to eliminate the disease in most of the countries where we work.
+Will you help us achieve this?